 I have had a couple of D115s recently.

 These are lovely amplifiers, but not designed to be serviced.
 Nine 6550s / KT88s and loads of drivers, phase splitters, long tailed pairs, ICs, transistors massive mains transformer, healthy output transformers etc go to make a unit which needs a block and tackle to get it onto the bench.
 Oh, I forgot to mention, you will need an agreement with the national grid prior to switch on.
-They eat up about 340 watts just sitting their, that’s before you take the handbrake off.
+They eat up about 340 watts just sitting there, that’s before you take the handbrake off.
 The inrush current exceeds 8 amps at switch on and that’s softened by a slow start circuit.

 Typical faults so far